harishpuvvada/Algorithms-using-Python/README.md

 # Algorithms-using-Python

-Questions in the repo are from LeetCode, GeeksforGeeks and HackerRank.
+These Questions are from LeetCode, GeeksforGeeks, HackerRank and some random repos.

 I try to avoid one liners in these solutions and try to write as many comments as i can for clear explanation.